 i).
 Civic engagement

-Ideally, the Israel Government must facilitate the way where civic societies and goodwill persons start the first step in building bridges across the two communities.
+Ideally, the Israel Government must facilitate how civic societies and goodwill persons start the first step in building bridges across the two communities.
 The process can start small but can grow into a snowball social movement.
 Such group-to-group meetings may involve sharing stories and perspectives, asking for forgiveness, weeping together, and discussing visions for a better future.

-The stronger the bonds of friendship grow between the two peoples, less the opportunity arises for hardliners spew hate and foment violence.
+The stronger the bonds of friendship grow between the two peoples, the less the opportunity arises for hardliners spew hate and incite violence.

 ii).
 Goodwill outreach

-Israel, for all plain reasons, has now won the armed part of the struggle for the Land.
-However, it has yet to win the battle for the hearts-and-minds of Arab/Palestinians.
-Israel-Jews now must do their utmost to stretch their humanitarian and goodwill hand to Arabs/Palestinians, particularly to the most vulnerable parts of those communities.
+Israel, for all understandable reasons, has now won the armed part of the struggle for the Land.
+However, it has yet to win the battle for the hearts-and-minds of Arab-Palestinians.
+Israel-Jews now must do their utmost to stretch their humanitarian and goodwill hand to Arabs-Palestinians, particularly to the most vulnerable parts of those communities.

-Israelis/Jews have the resources (funds, manpower, and technology) to do goodwill outreaches in many areas of life in helping Arab/Palestinians.
-This outreach includes but is not limited to, providing rare medical services, giving scholarships to bright Palestinian students in Israeli elite universities and programs, job opportunities to outstanding Palestinian graduates, funding to savvy Arab/Palestinian entrepreneurs, etc.
+Israelis/Jews have the resources (funds, human resources, and technology) to do goodwill outreaches in many areas of life in helping Arab/Palestinians.
+The program can include several types of opportunities.
+Some of these opportunities could provide rare medical services, giving scholarships to bright Palestinian students in Israeli elite universities, creating job opportunities to outstanding Palestinian graduates, and providing funding Arab/Palestinian entrepreneurs.